 This is called a special presentation in the AIDA material.
 Presentation time is limited and you need to answer questions from the audience; the varied dimensions of your work and its presentation are evaluated.
 All this will need to be prepared.

 Then the course will begin.
 The minimum number of days according to the AIDA Standards is 7.
 The Aqualibrium Club does instructor courses for at least two weeks.
+In addition to the course, you can also read articles from the Parimatch blog.
 The duration of the course depends on how intensively the classes will go: the presence / number of days off and free time during the day or the ability to retake a failed dive.
 Also, will the trainers be able to include additional material, share their own experiences, or give you the opportunity to practice teaching skills in more detail.
 In general, the longer the course, the better.
 Now, with the development of online learning, more and more materials are being prepared for independent study – due to this, it is possible to reduce the time for face-to-face classes, replacing lectures with a discussion of what was passed in advance.
 And devote it to training the skills of an instructor – learning to teach.